da-maltsev/da-maltsev/README.md

 - 👋 Hi, I’m Daniil Maltsev from Ekaterinburg.
 Now I'm Automation QA Engineer at [flagstudio](https://flagstudio.ru/)
-- 👀 I’m interested in Backend Golang and Python, Microservices and Web.
+- 👀 I’m interested in Backend Golang, Python3, Microservices and Web.
 [Here](https://github.com/da-maltsev/Bio) you can find my CV and Certificates.
 - ✉️ You can shoot me an email at [danil.zlatoust9999@gmail.com](mailto:danil.zlatoust9999@gmail.com) or social networks below.